Half of parents report butting heads with child's grandparents over parenting: Study | Lifestyle

 Half of parents report butting heads with child's grandparents over parenting: Study

-Clashes over parenting choices and enforcing parents' rules can cause major strife between a child's parents and grandparents, a national poll suggests.
+The findings of a national poll suggest that the clashes over parenting choices and enforcing parents' rules can cause major strife between a child's parents and grandparents.
 Nearly half of parents describe disagreements with one or more grandparent about their parenting, with one in seven going so far as to limit the amount of time their child sees certain grandparents, finds the C.S.
 Mott Children's Hospital National Poll on Children's Health at Michigan Medicine.

 In many cases, parents have tried to get grandparents to be more respectful of their parenting choices and household rules.
 These requests have mixed results: while about half of grandparents made a noticeable change in their behaviour to be more consistent with how parents do things, 17% outright objected.
 "Whether grandparents cooperated with a request or not was strongly linked to parents' description of disagreements as major or minor," Clark says.
 "The bigger the conflict, the less likely grandparents were to budge."